FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

 So far, our two servers have completed the construction of the chain using the Ansible for FISCO BCOS artifact, in which the tool automatically completes the commands for generating and copying many files, which is very simple and efficient ^ _ ^!

-## 5 Using Webase-Deploy tool to build Webase
+## 5 Use the Webase-deploy tool to build Webase
-The underlying service of the alliance chain already exists and needs to be managed by Webase.
+The underlying service of the alliance chain already exists and needs to be managed by Webase
 ### 5.1 Install webase-deploy

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy3768.png)